 The risk of mold and other unhealthy growths developing in dirty carpets is greatly increased in areas of high humidity where the carpet is exposed to moisture.
 Areas around large pieces of furniture where airflow is reduced can also provide a perfect environment.
 When it’s raining moisture can track indoors, this moisture sinks into carpets where it promotes mildew and mold growth.
-Studies have shown that mold is actually more harmful than smoking cigarettes as it produces spores on the lungs leading to serious health and respiratory diseases
+Studies have shown that mold is actually more harmful than smoking cigarettes as it produces spores in the lungs leading to serious health and respiratory diseases.

 Preventing dust mites

 Dust mites are microscopic.
-They share our homes and most of us are probably not even aware of their existence.
+They share our homes, and most of us are probably not even aware of their existence.
 With this in mind, when an infestation occurs, most of us are probably not even aware of its happening.
 It’s the feces of dust mites left behind which cause allergic reactions.
 The microscopic particles are easily inhaled when an infested area is disturbed.
 Sounds disgusting right?
 Well, consider this.
 To put this problem into perspective, about half a teaspoon of dust may contain up to 20,000 dust mites.
 Then consider how big your carpet space is, even in the smallest room in your home.

 Promoting good air quality

-When you vacuum your carpet it removes dirty elements from the carpet surface.
-Some vacuum cleaners may suggest a deep clean but most will ultimately clean the surface layer of the carpet pile.
+When you vacuum your carpet, it removes dirty elements from the carpet surface.
+Some vacuum cleaners may suggest a deep clean, but most will ultimately clean the surface layer of the carpet pile.
 Without getting deep into the pile, these contaminants are left to penetrate deep into the carpet.
 Deep cleaning your carpets is probably not something you would immediately associate with improved indoor air quality but it does have a very positive effect.
 Dust and allergens accumulated by not deep cleaning the carpet can circulate in the air when disturbed and can affect the health of asthma patients and ultimately, anyone in the room.

 Elimination of Harmful Pollutants

 As we have mentioned, carpets retain sources of indoor pollutants.
 Apart from everyday dust and dirt, carpets contain pollutants, allergens, and pet dander.
 Toxic airborne gasses adhere to the particulate matter and become trapped in the carpet.
 When we vacuum or disturb the carpet, these toxic gasses are released into the air, starting the cycle all over again.
-Using state of the art equipment, here at Good As New we use high-powered vacuuming techniques to remove these deeply trapped pollutants.
+Using state-of-the-art equipment, here at Good As New we use high-powered vacuuming techniques to remove these deeply trapped pollutants.

 Benefits of keeping our carpets clean

-It stands to reason that by keeping our carpets clean will as a consequence improve indoor air quality which can be beneficial to the home.
+It stands to reason that keeping our carpets clean will as a consequence improve indoor air quality which can be beneficial to the home.
 This shows in the following ways:

 Whether you cook a lot, have children or pets, smoke or live nearby sources of smells, odors are always a potential problem in the household.
 Bad smells do have a very unpleasant effect on your mood, thoughts, and behaviors.
 Bad odors can leave you uncharacteristically grumpy and irritable.
 Smells can be absorbed into your carpet and released when walking on them.